Nthompson096/link-extractor-and-archive/README.md

 A link extractor and archive

-To run simply install the following in a virtual environment inside linux
+To run install simply clone this repo or check the release page then do the following in a virtual environment inside linux

 ``
 pip install -r requirments.txt